PREreview/rapid-prereview/README.md

    your browser (see section above for instructions)
 6. You can now visit [http://127.0.0.1:3030/](http://127.0.0.1:3030/) and give a demo

+When you are done with the demo do:

+1. in the fourth tab (extension watcher) run `ctrl + c` to kill the node process.
+2. in the third tab (web server) run `ctrl + c` to kill the node process.
+To be sure you can also run `killall node` to be sure that no zombie node processes remain.
+3. in the second tab (cloudant) nothing to do (you can quit docker if you are done using it) 4 in the first tab (redis) run `ctrl + c`

+Everything should now be shut down.

 ##### Subsequent times